adrianbacceli/Knowledge_Management/content/03_Devops_Engineering/IaC/Terraform.md

 NeedsReview: false
 ---
 > [!summary] Core Concept
-Terraform is a cloud-agnostic Infrastructure as Code (IaC) tool that automates the provisioning and management of cloud infrastructure using declarative configuration files.
+Terraform is a cloud-agnostic Infrastructure as Code ([[Infrastructure Automation#🛠️ Infrastructure as Code (IaC)|IaC]]) tool that automates the provisioning and management of cloud infrastructure using declarative configuration files.

 # 🔧 What is Terraform?
 Terraform allows developers and cloud security professionals to define infrastructure (VMs, VPCs, networks, etc.) using code.
 It's: